piotrosz/AzServiceBus/README.md

 - Receiver can handle message or send to dead letter queue on error.
 Creates queue and forwarding queue.
 - Dead letter receiver

+# Topic chat

+Multiple users can send and receive messages.